jeff1evesque/machine-learning/doc/programmatic_interface/data/data_append.rst

 The following properties define the above ``data`` attribute:

-- ``collection``: collection of dataset documents, to add additional dataset documents into
+- ``collection``: collection of dataset documents, used as a reference to add additional dataset documents into

 - ``dataset_type``: corresponds to one of the following types: